Cool on Your Island

-"Cool On Your Island" is a song by American synth-pop band Y Kant Tori Read, commercially released by Atlantic Records in 1988 as a 7" vinyl single and a cassette single.
+"Cool on Your Island" is a song by American synth-pop band Y Kant Tori Read, commercially released by Atlantic Records in 1988 as a 7" vinyl single and a cassette single.
 Two versions of a promotional 7" vinyl were also released, one with light blue labels and one with dark blue labels.
 The song was a commercial failure and received absolutely no critical comment.
 After the failure of the first single by the band, the label did not feel expenses were warranted to film a music video.

 The promotional 7" vinyl singles feature a double A-side of an edited version of the track.
 There was also a promotional CD single issued for the Phil Collins song "A Groovy Kind of Love".
 Inexplicably it featured "Cool on Your Island" as tracks 2 and 3; the album and edit versions.
-The track would go on to be a favourite for Amos to perform at live concerts later in her career.
+The track would go on to be a favorite for Amos to perform at live concerts later in her career.

 Amos has told a story on The Rosie O'Donnell Show regarding an incident where the release of this single may have kept her out of harm.
-She states that between the failure of "Y Kant Tori Read" and her successful solo career she was detained by German police while travelling because a friend (and co-traveller) had marijuana on her person.
-When the police were interrogating her, she stated she was a musician and that she had been "on a record with Phil Collins."
+She states that between the failure of Y Kant Tori Read and her successful solo career she was detained by German police while travelling because a friend (and co-traveller) had marijuana on her person.
+When the police were interrogating her, she stated she was a musician and that she had been "on a record with Phil Collins".
 As he was extremely popular there at the time, she was set free.